Plastic Credit Program

 - Assessed & documented for project social & environmental co-benefits

 ClimeCo provides companies with a global portfolio of plastic credit projects with a diversity of geography, impacts, and circular economy solutions.
-Together we can help solve the ocean plastic pollution crisis, scale recycling, and create new waste infrastructure.
-Plastic credits are an investment in ecosystem restoration, biodiversity, the wellbeing of communities, sustainability & being a better business.
+Together we can help solve the ocean plastic waste crisis, scale recycling, and create new waste infrastructure.
+Plastic credits are an investment in ecosystem restoration, biodiversity conservation, the well-being of communities, sustainability & being a better business.

 ClimeCo, a leader in the management and development of environmental commodities, has partnered with TONTOTON, a project developer in Vietnam that removes no-value plastic from the environment to generate the world’s first plastic credit from an independent protocol and 3rd party verification audit.